 - 1. Mission is the beginning and end of the model.
-Train your committed youth to become contagious and effective in sharing their faith. - a.
+Train your committed youth to become contagious and effective in sharing their faith. - b.
 Equip all your committed youth for Friendship Evangelism.
 Use the "Contagious Christianity" training.
 Equip them to share their personal story/testimony and to be aware of opportunities God will provide to influence someone else's life, whether at home, school, work, neighborhood, or clubs.
 Construct your AY/Youth meetings (No. 2) in such a way that they feel free to invite their friends and non-believers they are influencing toward Jesus to come.
 Let them see their youth meeting as part of the cycle of evangelism.
-Let it be a place/event that can be of assistance to them in their mission adventures. - b.
-Resources: "Becoming a Contagious Christian" training.
-Other training tools are available at www.gcyouthministries.org. - The Meeting Model: Plan your weekly meeting to be your Front Door for Evangelism Consider your regular AY meeting, youth group, or small group meeting as an event that will have multiple targets: - a.
-Minister to non-Adventist youth. - b.
-Minister to Adventist youth who are dis-engaged with the church.
+Let it be a place/event that can be of assistance to them in their mission adventures. - c.
+Resources: "Becoming a Contagious Christian" training and other training tools are available at youth.adventist.org.

-c.
-Minister to Adventist youth who have made a commitment to Jesus.
+2. The Meeting Model: Plan for your weekly meeting to be your Front Door for Evangelism c.
+Minister to Adventist youth who have made a commitment to Jesus